ionenwks/iwdevtools/README.rst

                   > media-libs/libogg
                   > sys-libs/readline:=

+Left is current, and right is the suggested replacement.

 Says sqlite seems unused despite being in RDEPEND (xmms2 did implement its own database backend), and it's linking with libogg and readline with current USE without RDEPEND. glib -> glib:2 is to suggest explicit SLOT use when available